mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 42:38

 And next, the gut system.
-For this, [Dogen](glossary#dogen) says, “Eat and drink moderately.”
-And also, “Breathe gently through your nose.”
+For this, [Dogen Zenji](glossary#dogen) says, “Eat and drink moderately,” and also, “breathe gently through your nose.”

+(Transcriber’s Note: Parts of the next paragraph are hard to make out.)

 Actually, your heart, your lungs, and hormone system, or your intestines, your stomach, are completely beyond your control.
 It's going on.
-Even though your heart is beating, *[unintelligible]* slow down.
-And then you put the gasoline into it, and try to get the energy – you cannot do it.
-So when you see the heart slowing down, *[unintelligible]* slow down – but that is [*unintelligible*].
+Even though your heart is beating, *[unintelligible]*, and then you put the gasoline into it, and try to get the energy – you cannot do it.
+So when you see the heart slowing down, *[unintelligible]* –  that is [as it is]...
 Either way, it is.
 Sometimes you have to accept it.

 So, your heart, your lungs, and your stomach, your intestines, hormone system, are completely beyond your control.
 But there is one thing that you can control, and that is the breath.
 And the breath really influences the whole system: all the systems of the hormones, and the lungs, and the heart; everything.